voteagora/liquid-delegator/README.md

 # Agora Liquid Delegator

-## Goal
+## Overview

-Agora Liquid Delegator (codename Alligator) allows token holders to subdelegate all their votes to multiple people according to a set of rules.
-Any delegatee can further sub-delegate their votes to others, optionally adding even more rules.
+Alligator allows token holders to delegate and subdelegate their voting power to _voters_ according to a set of rules.
+Any voter can further sub-delegate their voting power to others, optionally adding even more rules.

 For example, a token holder `0xAAA` delegates their votes to `0xBBB`, but only allows `0xBBB` use the tokens on proposals that move less than 100 ETH from the treasury. `0xBBB` sub-delegates their votes to `0xCCC`, but only allows voting in the last 12 hours before the vote closes. `0xCCC` can now use `0xAAA`'s voting power to cast a vote, but only on small proposals and only in the last 12 hours.

+This logic is achieved through the use of _proxy contracts_ designed to hold the voting power of their respective owner, and forward execution of governor's operations after subdelegation rules are validated by Alligator.

 ## Features

+1. Create proxy contracts for an address
-1. Sub-delegate to as any number of subjects
+2. Sub-delegate to any number of voters
-2. Add rules to sub-delegation:
+3. Add rules to sub-delegation:
    - Permissions: create proposal, vote, sign (via EIP-1271)
    - Limit number of re-delegations
    - Set timestamp range when sub-delegation is active
    - Limit voting to a number of blocks before vote closes
    - Custom rules (calls external contract to validate)
-3. Casting votes, creating new proposals and voting on Prop House
+4. Casting votes, creating new proposals and voting on Prop House
-4. Batched operations
+5. Batch operations
-5. Gas refund
+6. Gas refund

-### WORK IN PROGRESS

-There's a few TODO items in the code and the tests are not comprehensive.
-But the repo is in good enough shape to ask for external feedback on the architecture & approach.

 ## How it works